FAQ

 Will I need to take a medical exam?

 No medical exam is required for a life settlement.
-The licensed brokers we connect you with will request your medical records through a standard HIPAA authorization you sign as part of the application.
+As your licensed broker, we request your medical records through a standard HIPAA authorization you sign as part of the application.
 An independent life expectancy underwriter reviews those records to assess your health status.
-The process is entirely paperwork-based — no doctor visits or physical exams required.
+The process is entirely paperwork-based: no doctor visits or physical exams required.

 Who pays the premiums while my policy is being sold?